 Being a property manager is very demanding.
 Owners, tenants, contractors, colleagues … someone is always trying to get a hold of you.
 You also need to possess many different skills to balance everyday tasks and responsibilities.
-Being a property manager can also be very rewarding if you are able to be boundaried and can work towards deadlines and able to stay calm.
+Being a property manager can also be very rewarding if you are able to put in place boundaries and can work towards deadlines – and stay calm.

 We have prepared a short list to guide you on your path to successfully manage your property portfolio and learn how to be the best property manager.

 Know Your Properties Inside and Out

 It’s important to be knowledgeable about each specific property you manage in order to answer any questions tenants may ask.

 Get to know the property to learn about any unique qualities or quirks about it.
 This helps you provide more information to the tenants, shows you have actually been to the property, and saves you time by not having to read notes each time.